 Did you know that straight teeth are a strong underlying component of good oral health?
 According to the American Dental Association, gapped or crooked teeth are a strong predictor for increased risk of oral health problems such as gum disease, periodontitis, TMJ and jaw pain.

 If your child’s bite doesn’t align properly, he or she will likely develop a less-than-straight smile.
 Through advancements in modern dentistry, this is totally preventable.
-The expert interceptive orthodontics offered at Dr. Ellen Im Pediatric Dentistry will help you avoid development issues and extensive dental work for your child when they reach their teen years.
+The expert interceptive orthodontics offered at Dr. Ellen Im Pediatric Dentistry in Poway will help you avoid development issues and extensive dental work for your child when they reach their teen years.
 Not only will you establish a healthy environment for permanent teeth to grow in, this phased approach to orthodontics is typically a more pleasant experience too.

 Your First Consultation

 We offer a complimentary initial consultation for our Poway orthodontics services.
 This consultation appointment with Dr. Beyer-Jordan includes an examination, photographs, and an x-ray when necessary.
 These tools are used to develop a treatment plan, which we present in a clear and simple way to patients and parents.
 During the consultation we will also discuss financial information, insurance options, and payment plans.
 Our goal is to make orthodontic treatment as accessible as possible for all family members.

 Choosing an orthodontic practice is a big decision; one that will impact a patient’s smile and self-confidence for a lifetime.
 Dr. Ellen Im Pediatric Dentistry offers a full service orthodontic practice.
 In our practice, orthodontics is not an afterthought.
 Our team is dedicated to exceptional orthodontic care.
 Our orthodontist, Dr. Beyer-Jordan, is a talented and caring professional who works closely with both our pediatric dentists and dentists from other offices to offer a full range of care for all patients.

 A Healthy Foundation for Your Child’s Smile